Intro to Retirement Plans

 The perks of owning your own business are bountiful but one question many S Corp owners have is how to contribute to their retirement.
 Here are the plans that our members have found most beneficial to them as an S Corp owner.

 Solo 401(k) is a retirement saving and investment plan employers can offer that provides employees a tax deferral on money contributed.
 With a Solo 401(k), a self-employed business owner can make contributions as both the employee and the employer.
 You can even deduct your employer contributions as a benefits expense.
+For more information on Solo 401(k) plans, you can visit the IRS website.

 A Simplified Employee Pension Plan (SEP IRA) is a traditional IRA for self-employed individuals and small-business owners.
 A SEP IRA is typically very low cost, and easy to implement.
 The SEP IRA can be a great alternative for making tax-deductible contributions because it allows business owners to contribute more than some other retirement options.